tasmota/docs/docs/Getting-Started.md

 On most devices the installed control button is connected to GPIO0 and GND, making entering Programming Mode very easy.
 On others you will need to bridge the pins on the PCB or directly on the chip with a jumper wire.
 GPIO0 locations for popular modules can be found in [Pinouts](Pinouts.md)!

-Device specific instructions are documented in [Tasmota Device Templates Repository](https://templates.blakadder.com/).
+Device specific instructions are documented in [Tasmota Supported Devices Repository](https://templates.blakadder.com/).

 To put the ESP into Programming Mode: